HexaTeam-By-Epitech/rtype/README.md

 This project was created by passionate developers as an educational tribute to the original game.

 **Special Thanks:**
-- The entire R-Type community
+- The entire S-Type community
 - All our beta testers
 - Everyone who supported this project